 - Breastfeeds are no longer than 4-6 hours apart

-- Avoid using dummies/pacifiers
+- You avoid using dummies/pacifiers

 - An increased sex drive – read why your libido is lower when breastfeeding